ehrpg/qstar/docs/crisis.md

 ##### Take Aim

 Line up your shot.
-Can be used multiple times.
+Can be used up to 2 times.

 [AP][]
 :   2, or as indicated by the weapon.